Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Conclusion

 \section{Conclusion}

-In this paper, we developed an ensemble control method composed of a periodic feedforward input and a feedback controller to transfer the distribution of stochastic oscillators close to a given target distribution.
+In this paper, we developed a distribution control method composed of a periodic feedforward input and a population-level feedback controller to transfer the distribution of stochastic oscillators close to a given target distribution.
 The periodic input plays a role in keeping the distribution of oscillators close to the target, and the feedback control accelerates the convergence of oscillators.
-We showed that the reachability of the phase distribution under averaging can be characterized by the Fourier coefficients of the phase sensitivity function and the target distribution.
+We showed that the asymptotic reachability of the phase distribution under averaging can be characterized by the Fourier coefficients of the phase sensitivity function and the target distribution.
 Moreover, we established the convergence properties of the proposed method based on the KL divergence.
 Numerical simulations demonstrated the effectiveness of the proposed method.

-An important future direction for the current work is to generalize our idea to coupled oscillators.
-For example, ensemble control of oscillators coupled through the mean field reduces to analyzing a nonlinear Fokker--Planck equation\hi{\cite{Kawamura2007}}.
+An important future direction is to generalize our idea to coupled oscillators.
+For example, distribution control of oscillators coupled through the mean field reduces to analyzing a nonlinear Fokker--Planck equation\hi{\cite{Kawamura2007}}. \revv{Another important direction is to extend the present framework to heterogeneous oscillator populations, such as the case where the natural frequencies $\omega_i$ are independently sampled at the initial time and remain fixed.
+This would naturally lead to a distribution control problem on the joint phase-frequency space.}

 \appendices